 African Lioness stalking

 A lioness was checking me out through the high grass.
-The head went up, down again, nothing new that an animal looks at me sometimes, but this lioness had a tad different look!
-Not the usual “being bored” look, let me sleep look, no this look was wide awake, a sharp focused look!
+The head went up, down again, nothing new that an animal looks sometimes, but this lioness had a tad different look!
+Not the usual “being bored” look, let me sleep look, no this look was wide awake, a sharp, focused look!
 There she was already within 1-2 seconds, standing up, her “viewfinder locked” on me tight.
-I am sure that at this moment my name was added to the dinner menu!
-Looking through the lens I could even “feel” this pungent look, the lioness stalking me, my name on the dinner menu, African lion pride!
-Hello, really me, I actually do not taste good.
-I love chilly, I will be pretty spicy!
-No good for you!
+I am sure that at this moment, my name was added to the dinner menu!
+Looking through the lens, I could even “feel” this pungent look.
+The lioness started stalking me, my name written on the dinner menu, African lion pride!
+Hello, me, I do not taste good.
+I love chilly.
+It will be pretty spicy!
+Indeed, I am not suitable for you!

-Through the high grass it was quite a bit tricky to get the lioness stalking with her penetrating eyes and not to much grass in front of her face.
-The closer she came the more grass was in her face.
-When she was to close I watched her to see if she is serious with the African lion pride dinner menu!
-When she was at my jeep she had a very close look at me.
-After 1-2min I saw my name disappearing from the African dinner menu, the lioness went back between the grass to her pride, let herself fall down on the ground and hit the dreamy land again.
+Through the high grass, it was quite a bit tricky to capture the lioness stalking with her penetrating eyes.
+The tall grass in front of her face made it difficult.
+The closer she came, the more grass was in her face.
+When she was too close, I watched her if she is serious about the African lion pride dinner menu!
+When she was at my jeep, she had a very close look at me.
+After 1-2 min examining me, I saw my name disappearing from the African dinner menu.
+The lioness went back to her pride, let herself fall on the ground, and hit the dreamy land again.

 The opposite of climate, winter in Japan!
 Ade Photography has invited me to be a guest nature and wildlife photographer for the upcoming winter 2016 in Japan.
 Details for the Japan Photography Tour 18-28 February 2016.